 Check how fast this runs, or if it hangs.

-You will be able to know if Perforce is up but waiting on the database if you can get output from
+You will be able to know if the Helix Server is up but waiting on the database if you can get output from

 p4 lockstat -C

-The "p4 lockstat" command will let you know if the Perforce is currently processing commands that are currently locking the database.
+The "p4 lockstat" command will let you know if the Helix Server is currently processing commands that are currently locking the database.
 If database tables are locked, run this command repeatedly to check whether the database locks are freeing up.

 The "p4 lockstat -C" will check for client or global metadata locks as seen in Client Workspace and Global Metadata Locks.